-For intangible items such as bank, investment or retirement accounts, please attach a copy of the statement closest to the date of separation.
+For intangible items such as bank, investment or retirement accounts, it helps if you reference an account statement closest to the date of separation.
 Values for these types of assets will generally come from the paperwork.
-If the value of the account is significant, then we can request a value as of the specific date of separation.

-There is a separate sheet listed for specifying all debts.
-List in the name and address of the creditor, the name on the account, the balance of the debt as of the date of separation and as of the date you are completing the affidavit and indicate the purpose for the debt.
-If the debt is secured by property, indicate what property.
-Provide us with a copy of all documents evidencing each debt.
+When listing marital debts, you should include the name and address of the creditor, the name on the account, the balance of the debt as of the date of separation and as of the date you are completing the affidavit.
+Sometimes it is also helpful to indicate the purpose for the debt.
+If the debt is secured by property, indicate what property secures the debt.

-Also indicate who has been paying the debt since the date of separation.
-If you are the party who has been paying the debt, indicate amount you have paid through the date of the affidavit.
+Your lawyer will want to know who has been paying the debt since the date of separation.
+If you are the party who has been paying the debt, keep track of the amount you have paid through the date of the affidavit.